No millionaire has ever existed without labor. It’s time we get taxed the same as workers.

-Join us on International Workers' Day in front of Berlin's iconic Brandenburg Gate, where we will reveal a giant Blue Elephant to call on governments to acknowledge 'the elephant in the room' - that taxing wealth is a solution to addressing inequality and funding the responses to the multiple crises the world faces today.
+Join us on May 16th on Am Hof 2, 1010 Vienna, where we will reveal a giant Blue Elephant to call on governments to acknowledge 'the elephant in the room' - that taxing wealth is a solution to addressing inequality and funding the responses to the multiple crises the world faces today.

 The Blue Elephant is an initiative of Millionaires for Humanity.
 It travels across Europe to highlight global inequality and the potential of a wealth tax to address inequality.
-The event on May 1st is a joint effort with German-based taxmenow.
+The event on May 16th is a joint effort with Austrian-based Momentum Institute & German-based taxmenow.

 WHEN?